-These measures will help the company take advantage from this opportunity and limiting its GHG emissions and reducing its carbon footprint and environmental impact.
+These measures will help the company take advantage from this opportunity and limiting its GHG emissions, reducing its carbon footprint and environmental impact.

-An illustration of the previous measures internal is the transformation towards the use of energy renewable or the commitment to making its offices working and spaces more sustainable.
-In the same line, Indra's objective for 2023 is to have 100% of the company's main facilities at global level either certified or in the process of being certified under the ISO 14001 standard.
-See section 3.3.3 Management Systems
+An illustration of the previous measures is the internal transformation towards the use of renewable energy4 or the commitment to making its offices and working spaces more sustainable5.
+In the same line, Indra works towards certifying its work centres and facilities under ISO 140016 and ISO 50001 standards.
+See section 3.3.3 Management Systems for more information.

-Lastly, Indra also commits with a more efficient resource usage by implementing LEAN methodologies in design, eliminating the use of resources from conflicting sources as established in its Sustainability Policy or managing efficiently its water resources.
+Lastly, Indra also commits with a more efficient

+resource usage by implementing LEAN methodologies in design, eliminating the use of resources from conflicting sources as established in its Sustainability Policy or managing efficiently its water resources.
 Therefore, efficiency in the use of resources is also an opportunity that the company is trying to seize to avoid potential problems of resource availability in the communities where Indra operates.